India Finsec Ltd Auditors Report.

 The members of

 INDIA FINSEC LIMITED

 Report on the Audit of Standalone Financial Statements

-We have audited the accompanying standalone financial statements of INDIA FINSEC LIMITED, which comprises the Balance Sheet as at 31st March, 2018, the Statement of Profit and Loss and the Cash Flow Statement for the year then ended, and notes to the financial statements, including a summary of significant accounting policies and other explanatory information (hereby referred as the financial statement).
+We have audited the accompanying standalone financial statements of INDIA FINSEC LIMITED ("the Company"), which comprise the balance sheet as at 31st March 2019, the statement of profit and loss and the statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies and other explanatory information (hereby referred as the financial statement).

 i.
-In case of the Balance Sheet, of the state of affairs of the company as at 31st March 2018;
+In case of the Balance Sheet, of the state of affairs of the Company as at 31st March, 2019;

 iii.
 In case of Cash Flow Statement, of the cash flows for the year ended on that date.

 Basis for Opinion

 We conducted our audit in accordance with the Standards on Auditing (SAs) specified under section 143(10) of the Act.
 Our responsibilities under those standards are further described in the Auditors Responsibilities for the Audit of the Financial Statements section of our report.
 We are independent of the Company in accordance with the Code of Ethics issued by the Institute of Chartered Accountants of India (ICAI) together with ethical requirements that are relevant to our audit of the financial statements under the provisions of the Act and the rules there under, and we have fulfilled our ethical responsibilities in accordance with these requirements and the Code of Ethics.
 We believe that the audit evidences we have obtained are sufficient and appropriate to provide a basis for our opinion.

 Key Audit Matters